ilaydayaman/LuViRA_Dataset/README.md

 ```
 dataset_directory
-      └── Vision  # the name of the .png files are the true timestamps provided by the NTP server
+      └── vision  # the name of the .png files are the true timestamps provided by the NTP server
             └── Monocular
                   └── Grid
                         └── Grid101